 This flowchart is intended for use as a brief guide.
-Please refer to the DfE Guidance 'What to do if you're worried a child is being abused' guidance, which includes definitions and possible indicators of abuse (including child sexual exploitation), www.wiltshirescb.org.uk
+Refer to the DfE Guidance What to do if you are worried a child is being abused for more information, definitions and possible indicators of abuse (including child sexual exploitation).

+SVPP website: www.wiltshirescb.org.uk Reviewed: September 2020